Its onset can be insidious and rapid, leaving little margin for a recovery.

 The flight was to be a simple aerial photography mission over a large expansion construction project at Baltimore-Washington International Airport (BWI).
 The Bell 206B maneuvered over the work area at about 400 ft.
 AGL.
 However, soon after slowing to a hover, the helicopter did a rapid 180-deg. right turn around the mast, stopped momentarily, then continued its clockwise spin.
 According to one witness, the helicopter continued in a descending turn until striking the ground violently, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Loss of Tail-rotor Effectiveness: An Everyday Danger".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Loss of Tail-rotor Effectiveness: An Everyday Danger".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.